Toby-Broom/Widgets/README.md

 # Widgets
-My personal widigts base on the work of @tjmarkham at https://github.com/tjmarkham/win10widgets
+My personal widgets base on the work of @tjmarkham at https://github.com/tjmarkham/win10widgets